Kees van der Staaij: Politics

 Van der Staaij was attracted to politics and became a member of the Reformed Political Party in 1986.

 After several jobs at the Council of State, he was elected to the House of Representatives in 1998.
 In 2010 he became party leader as well as parliamentary leader in both cases succeeding Bas van der Vlies.
-He led his party as lijsttrekker in the 2010, 2012 and 2017 general elections.
+He led his party as lead candidate in the 2010, 2012 and 2017 general elections.

 Van der Staaij is considered one of the most conservative and right-wing political leaders in the Netherlands.
 He signed the anti-LGBTQI Nashville Statement and supported anti-abortion organisations, making sure such organisations were granted more subsidies.
 Before the 2012 Dutch general election, when asked whether he agreed with Todd Akin's comments on "legitimate rape" and pregnancy, he said "it is a fact" that women "seldom" become pregnant after being raped.
 He and his party focus on the importance of faith and community in society and frequently advocate for theocracy.